Take the first step towards recovery

 I remember being clean and sober for less than a week before I received a call from a local CVS pharmacy.

-“Mr. Carberg, we have two prescriptions waiting for you to pick up.”
+“Mr. Carberg, we have 2 prescriptions waiting for you to pick up.”

-My heart skipped a beat, hearing those words for the first time in awhile.
+My heart skipped a beat when I heard those words.
 For so long, that phrase made my heart flutter like during a first kiss.
 I felt the first tinge of temptation.
-In fact, it was one of the only moments of temptations I’ve encountered.
+In fact, it was one of the only moments of temptation I’ve encountered.

 I pulled into CVS and walked down the aisles I always would.
 The smiling pharmacist greeted me; I’ll call her Karen.

-“Karen, I believe I have two prescriptions available for pick up.”
+“Karen, I believe I have 2 prescriptions available for pick up.”

 She asked for a little information and then looked me up.

-When I said I was a drug addict, Karen looked at me like I’d filed for divorce and thrown up on her new blouse all at once.
+When I said I was a drug addict, Karen looked at me like I’d grown another head.

 She stammered, “I don’t understand.”